Skip to main content

 Furthermore, the legal framework of the ADA forces a separation between the entity promoting health (the wellness program) and the entity making employment decisions.
 This separation is crucial for mitigating the risk of discrimination based on perceived disability.
 Legal scholarship on the topic, particularly following the EEOC’s final rules, emphasizes that the “voluntary” nature of these programs is the legal linchpin.

 If an employee feels compelled to disclose this sensitive biological information, the potential for misuse, however subtle, increases dramatically.
-By ensuring voluntariness and mandating strict confidentiality, the ADA and associated regulations create a space where employees can engage with for their own benefit, without fear that this data will be weaponized against them in a professional context.
+By ensuring voluntariness and mandating strict confidentiality, the ADA and associated regulations create a space where employees can engage with health data for their own benefit, without fear that this data will be weaponized against them in a professional context.

 The law protects the person, not just the data point, recognizing that the information revealed is a doorway to a deeper understanding of one’s own intricate and personal biological systems.